 “The best way to predict the future is to create it,” and “Being less bad is NOT being good” are two popular quotes that point the way toward sustainability success.
 That is the planning challenge of our time–creating a present by moving from less bad (per unit impact reduction) to good (zero impact), or better yet, to great (restorative/regenerative impact), post-haste.

 Review the committee’s mission, resources, and approach.
-Join the list to receive E-Updates about resources and events 1-3 times per month.
+Join the e-Update list to learn about resources and events 1-3 times per month.
 Contribute your expertise with the production of committee resources (articles, advisor panel, blog posts, leadership of a project or event), or join the leadership work group—all in ways that meet your time constraints and interests.

 |Guest BlogPost Page|

 The Sustainability Committee serves Northern Section planners who are interested in deepening their capacity to respond effectively to the accelerating sustainability challenge (see About and Bios).The Committee does the legwork to bring planners credible knowledge, powerful tools, and inspiring and instructive cases.
 It highlights examples of innovative sustainability planning.
 The Committee provides information, education, and training through this web site, the Plan-It Sustainably column in the Northern News, the Plan-It Sustainably Journal-Blog (comment, subscribe via RSS, and author a guest post), workshops, and events (see the Resources and Publishing pages).

 The Committee emphasizes strategic sustainability planning because it is a powerful approach that is less familiar than others, but inclusive of them (see the Resources page, Quick Start section).
 In addition, the Committee highlights leading sustainability planning initiatives–that is, the emerging integrative thread of designing, planning, and developing regenerative environments at site, district, community, and regional scales (see Resources page, Regenerative Planning section).